Java-Discord/JavaBot/README.md

   - `moderation.staffRoleId` to a roleId
   - `moderation.adminRoleId` to a roleId
   - `jam.adminRoleId` to a roleId

+NOTE: Don't forget to enable the Presence Intent, Server Members Intent and Message Content Intent on the Discord Developer Portal!

 Note that this is just what is required for the bot to start.
 Certain features may require other values to be set.